rayarxti/rayarxti.github.io/_pages/about.md

   - /about.html
 ---

-I am an undergraduate student majoring in Computer Science with a concentration in Artificial Intelligence & Machine Learning and Statistical Science with a concentration in Data Science at Duke University.
+I am an undergraduate student majoring in Computer Science with a concentration in Artificial Intelligence & Machine Learning and Statistical Science with a concentration in Data Science at Duke University and minoring in Linguistics.

+My interests lie within the application of AI and machine learning to aid scientific discovery and decision making.

-A copy of my up-to-date resume can be found here.
+A copy of my up-to-date resume can be found [here](myLib/Raymond_Xiong_Resume_2410.pdf).